 Our variable high-speed centrifugal compressor is compact, silent and has a very long lifetime as there are no wearing parts.

-The High-Speed Turbo compressors use active magnetic bearings that keep the motor shaft magnetically levitating at all times.
+The High-Speed Turbo compressors use active magnetic bearings (AMB) that keep the motor shaft magnetically levitating at all times.
 This means there are no gears or bearings to lubricate, no mechanical seals or any other parts that touch or wear and thus, no oil and therefore no oil filters etc.

-Without oil in the system, compressors are completely risk-free from oil adding ANY contamination in compressed air.
+Without oil in the system, our compressors are completely risk-free from oil adding ANY contamination in compressed air.

 100% oil free Tamturbo High-Speed centrifugal compressor produces ISO 8573-1, Class 0 oil free air without the complication of needing downstream equipment selection for oil removal and costly oil services and waste disposal.